 Feed the plants with a balanced fertilizer, such as a 10-10-10, in early spring through autumn, following the directions on the product label.
 If the vines look healthy, they may not need fertilizer.

 Grapes grow on woody, perennial vines that can become heavy, so they need support.
-While they can produce delicious fruits, they’re also attractive, ornamental plants you can train on sturdy arbors, fences and trellises.
+While they can produce delicious fruits, grapevines are also attractive, ornamental plants you can train on sturdy arbors, fences and trellises.

-Use trellises that will expose the plants to the sun as much as possible and that have room to prune and harvest from both sides.
-Avoid putting trellises near structures that cast shadows on them.
+Use grape trellises that will expose the plants to the sun as much as possible and that have room to prune and harvest from both sides.
+When planting grapes, avoid putting trellises near structures that cast shadows on them.
+More sun on the grapevines means more fruit.

 Whether you need the right planters, seeds or potting soil, The Home Depot delivers online orders when and where you need them.